One bite of these super simple Balsamic Roasted Strawberries, and you’ll be finding ways to eat them morning, noon and night!

-It’s your lucky day, friends!
-I have a ridiculously simple recipe to share with you that can be used at any meal, morning, noon or night.
-Are you intrigued yet?
 Any recipe that is easily adaptable is a winner in my book, and these Balsamic Roasted Strawberries take top honors for their usefulness.
 Fresh strawberries are all over the grocery stores right now.
-And even though they are not the perfectly ripe, luscious berries of summer, their ruby red color and sweet scent is enticing enough for me to pretend it’s warm outside during this wanna-be spring we’re having.
+And even though they are not the perfectly ripe, luscious berries of summer, their ruby red color and sweet scent is enticing enough for me to pretend that warmer weather is at my doorstep.

 1) Strawberries are readily available in stores right now,

 2) this recipe is super easy to prepare, and